This post may contain affiliate links. Read our disclosure policy here.

 Once you’ve shaped the patties, place your thumb in the center of each patty and press firmly to create an indent.
 This will ensure that the edges and center cook evenly and at the same time.

-Cook by Temperate
+Cook by Temperature

 The trick to juicy burgers is cooking the meat by temp, turkey being poultry needs to be cooked to an internal temp of 165F.
 It can easily be measured with a meat thermometer.

-Turkey Burger Seasoning
+Turkey Burger Internal Temperature

 When it comes to cooking meat, I always cook it by temperature, not time, so once the meat reaches 165F, remove it from the heat.
 Keep the cooking heat to medium-high, which means the burgers need about 3 to 4 minutes on each side for the internal temperature to reach 165F without drying out.